Wesleyan Grove

 Wesleyan Grove is a 34 acre National Historic Landmark District in Oak Bluffs, Massachusetts on the island of Martha's Vineyard.
 Named after John Wesley, the founder of the Methodist Church.
-Also known as the Martha's Vineyard Campmeeting Association (MVCMA) or the Campgrounds, it was the first summer religious camp established in the United States.
-It is famous for its approximately 300 colourful cottages in a style now described as Carpenter Gothic.
+Also known as the Martha's Vineyard Campmeeting Association (MVCMA), the Campgrounds, or the Gingerbread Houses, it was the first summer religious camp established in the United States.
+It is famous for its approximately 300 colorful cottages in a style now described as Carpenter Gothic.

 History

 Just after the American Civil War, the area developed as a large Methodist summer campground with open air Christian revivals.
 This meeting style became popular around the United States at the time, and many other similar camps were founded using similar models, such as Ocean Park, Maine, Merrick, Long Island, and Ocean Grove, New Jersey.
 Colorful, ornate, gingerbread cottages were built in an oak grove around a central church tabernacle.